The Bekins Blog

 - Check defroster and windshield wipers

-Place an emergency roadside kit in your vehicle in case you have trouble during your move.
-Keep a list of emergency contacts on hand, or join a roadside assistance service for emergency tire changes, jump starts, and tows.
+Place an emergency roadside kit in your vehicle in case you have trouble during your move, and keep a list of emergency contacts on hand.
+For peace of mind and safety, join a roadside assistance service for emergency tire changes, jump starts, tows and more.

 Once you’ve prepared accordingly for your winter move, you can reap the benefits.
 8 perks of moving during the colder months include:

 - Flexible moving dates.
 Movers are often more flexible with their availability in the winter.
 You may not need to give as much notice—you may even get your household goods quicker.